How to pack and send your AIOA entry samples.

-TABLE OLIVES – A minimum of 1 kg of olives, packaged in three separate containers to be provided for each entry submitted.
+TABLE OLIVES – A minimum of 1.5 kg of olives, packaged in a minimum of three separate containers to be provided for each entry submitted.

 All entries (excluding entries into Class 4) must be commercially packaged and labelled and intended to be available for sale at the time of entry.

 Exhibit ID Code

 Clearly mark the REAR of each container (bottle/tin/cask) with your chosen 4-digit Exhibit ID Code used on the entry form.
 Use a separate code for each different oil or table olive entered.
 The front label will be photographed so place code sticker at the back of packaging.
 See example below: (DRG3).

 All entries should arrive in commercial food grade packaging including glass bottles, tins, casks, glass jars with sealed lids, plastic screw-cap containers or vacuum-packed pouches.

 To avoid entries being damaged/broken during transit, adequately pack and wrap each bottle/jar/tin individually with bubble wrap or other suitable shock absorbent material and fasten with rubber bands (where possible limit tape use).

 Wrap each entry in a large plastic ziplock back.
 Should the packaging get damaged the contents will damage will be contained.
 See below.

 - Do not pack your entry in wooden or cardboard boxes that have been used to hold fruit, vegetables or meat/smallgoods.
 This packaging is a biosecurity risk.

 - Do not pack with straw or dried plant material; use bubble wrap or foam to wrap fragile goods.